-Deep down, I think many kids are looking for something more meaningful and challenging than what they are experiencing.
+Deep down, I think many kids are looking for something more meaningful, real, and challenging than what they are experiencing.
 I think they are looking for a real sense of competence and ownership over their own lives.
-But they are growing up controlled, overprotected, and anxious because of it.
+But they are growing up overmanaged, oversupported, and anxious because of it.

 I know adults can relate.
-How do you feel when you have choice, when you feel in control, and part of a supportive team?
-It feels great!
-Compare this to working for a micromanager, who is constantly correcting you, blaming you, and not giving you choice or responsibility.
+How do you feel when you don’t have autonomy and freedom?
+For example, think about working for a micromanager, who is constantly correcting you, giving advice, fixing things, and not giving you choice or freedom.
 Ugh!
+It feels disconnecting and demotivating.

 A recent study found that Youth with higher levels of anxiety tend to report being granted less autonomy by their mothers.